launchcodedev/router/README.md

 The key here is, that `getDependencies` is solely a helper.
 For testing, you might forgo it entirely, and `create` the router yourself with a mocked up database.

+### Testing
+Before we go too deep, check out the [testing](https://www.npmjs.com/package/@lcdev/router-testing) package.
+It provides a very simple way to use these route factories as test fixtures.

 ### Prefix
 Prefixes get applied to all actions in a router.
 That means `prefix: '/auth'` puts all your actions within that path prefix.
 You can forgo this and specify absolute paths in your actions if you want.